dell/csm-docs/content/docs/csidriver/features/powermax.md

 `csi-powermax.dellemc.com/\<array-id\>.fc`
 * If the worker node has ISCSI connectivity to the PowerMax array - `csi-powermax.dellemc.com/\<array-id\>.iscsi`
+* If the worker node has NVMeTCP connectivity to the PowerMax array - `csi-powermax.dellemc.com/\<array-id\>.nvmetcp`

 The values for all these keys are always set to the name of the provisioner which is usually `csi-powermax.dellemc.com`.